-- 2. By way of derogation from paragraph 1, Member States may provide \Leftrightarrow the following \bowtie : - undertakings authorised pursuant to this Directive to carry on life insurance activity may also obtain authorisation, in accordance with Article 6 of Directive 73/239/EEC for non-life insurance activities for the risks listed in classes 1 and 2 in point A of the Annex to that Directive I; - (b) undertakings authorised pursuant to Article 6 of Directive 73/239/EEC solely for the risks listed in classes 1 and 2 in point A of the Annex to that Directive I may obtain authorisation pursuant to this Directive ⊗ to carry on life insurance activity ⊗. - ➤ However, each activity shall be separately managed in accordance with Article 73 조 - 43.
+- 2. By way of derogation from paragraph 1, Member States may provide $\Leftrightarrow$ the following $\bowtie$ : - undertakings authorised pursuant to this Directive to carry on life insurance activity may also obtain authorisation, in accordance with Article 6 of Directive 73/239/EEC for non-life insurance activities for the risks listed in classes 1 and 2 in point A of the Annex to that Directive I; - (b) undertakings authorised pursuant to Article 6 of Directive 73/239/EEC solely for the risks listed in classes 1 and 2 in point A of the Annex to that Directive I may obtain authorisation pursuant to this Directive ⊗ to carry on life insurance activity ⊗. - ➤ However, each activity shall be separately managed in accordance with Article 73 조 - 43.
 Member States may provide that the undertakings referred to in paragraph 2 shall comply with the accounting rules governing assurance ⊠ life insurance ⊠ undertakings authorised pursuant to this Directive for all of their activities.
-Pending coordination in this respect, Member States may also provide that, with regard to rules on winding-up, activities relating to the risks listed in classes 1 and 2 in point A of Annex I in the Annex to Directive 73/239/EEC carried on by the \boxtimes those \boxtimes undertakings referred to in paragraph 2 shall be governed by the rules applicable to life assurance \boxtimes insurance \boxtimes activities.
+Pending coordination in this respect, Member States may also provide that, with regard to rules on winding-up, activities relating to the risks listed in classes 1 and 2 in point A of Annex I in the Annex to Directive 73/239/EEC carried on by the $\boxtimes$ those $\boxtimes$ undertakings referred to in paragraph 2 shall be governed by the rules applicable to life assurance $\boxtimes$ insurance $\boxtimes$ activities.

-- Where an ⊠ non-life insurance ☑ undertaking earrying on the activities referred to in the Annex to Directive 73/239/EEC has financial, commercial or administrative links with an assurance ☑ life insurance ☑ undertaking earrying on the activities eovered by this Directive, the eompetent ☑ supervisory ☑ authorities of the ☑ home ☑ Member States within whose territories the head offices of those undertakings are situated shall ensure that the accounts of the undertakings in question ☑ concerned ☑ are not distorted by agreements between these undertakings or by any arrangement which could affect the apportionment of expenses and income. - - (a) 1 January 1981 for undertakings authorised in Greece - (b) 1 January 1986 for undertakings authorised in Spain and Portugal;
+- \$\frac{54}\$.
+Where an incomplete insurance incomplete insurance in the Annex to Directive 73/239/EEC has financial, commercial or administrative links with an assurance in life insurance in undertaking earrying on the activities envered by this Directive, the element incompletent incomplete insurance in undertaking in the activities of the insurance in the line insurance in the line insurance in the line insurance in the line insurance in the activities envered by this Directive, the element in the supervisory in the line insurance in the li - - (a) 1 January 1981 for undertakings authorised in Greece - (b) 1 January 1986 for undertakings authorised in Spain and Portugal;